 In our continuing series in choosing the Best Olympic Barbell for most people, the Rogue Bar 2.0 continues to outshine the competition on a value basis.

-It wasn't long ago that a barbell featuring 190k PSI tensile strength steel, a composite bushing rotation system, and high-quality knurl with a lifetime warranty would have cost you nearly $1,000.
+It wasn’t long ago that a barbell featuring 190k PSI tensile strength steel, a composite bushing rotation system, and a high-quality knurl with a lifetime warranty would have cost you nearly $1,000.
 Thankfully, The Rogue Bar 2.0 can be had for less than $300.

 If you’d like to spend even less than this, be sure to check out the Rogue Boneyard Barbell Section to find slightly blemished bars for less (although they don’t have a warranty.)